IvanJosipovic/pam_oidc_auth/README.md

 2. Run `pamtester -v oidc_auth name@company.com authenticate`

-3. When prompted enter JWT Token
+3. When prompted, enter a JWT Token provided by your issuer

 Results should look like
 ```